datboi-1337/art_engine/README.md

 let removeValue = [ "None", "Test" ] //Enter values you want to remove here. (ie: "None") let removeTraitType = [ "Head" ] //Enter a Traits you want to remove here. (ie: "Head")
 ```

+**NOTE**: This should be handled in most cases by using the `excludeFromMetadata` array in config.js.

 ## renameAttributes